San Marino

 The conditions of office of local elected representatives shall provide for free exercise of their functions.

-The rapporteurs conclude that San Marino complies with Article 7 of the Charter.
+Consequently, the rapporteurs consider that the system currently in force in San Marino complies with Article 7.1. of the Charter.

 Article 7.2